About Guys Mills — In Depth

 Frequently Asked Questions

 To register to vote in Guys Mills, Pennsylvania, residents can register online through the Pennsylvania Department of State's website, by mail, or in person at the Crawford County elections office.
 Pennsylvania requires voters to be U.S. citizens, at least 18 years old by Election Day, and residents of the state.
 The registration deadline is typically 30 days before an election.
 Voters can verify their registration status and find polling locations through the Pennsylvania Department of State's voter lookup tool.
-For local municipal elections in Guys Mills, contact the Crawford County Clerk's office for schedules and ballot information.
+For local county and state elections (Guys Mills is an unincorporated community in Crawford County and does not hold municipal elections), contact the Crawford County Clerk's office for schedules and ballot information.

 Property records for Guys Mills, Pennsylvania are maintained by the Crawford Board of Assessment Appeals's Office and the Crawford Recorder of Deeds.
 The Assessor's Office is responsible for discovering, listing, and valuing all taxable property within Crawford County, including parcels in Guys Mills.
 Records available include property ownership, assessed values, legal descriptions, parcel maps, and tax history.
 The Crawford Recorder of Deeds maintains recorded documents including deeds, mortgages, liens, and easements.
 Many Pennsylvania counties provide online property record searches through their county websites.
-For in-person requests, visit the Crawford County offices at the county courthouse.
 The Crawford County Treasurer handles property tax payments and tax sale information.